YoureWaifuABest/LuluMathBot/README.md

 2. Basic damage calculator (damage * resist essentially)
 3. Outputs Champion specific data (stats, lore, etc.)
 4. Item information lookup
+5. Print winrate of summoners
+6. Print current challenger players
-5. Can clear the channel
+7. Can clear the channel
   + This requires appropriate permissions
   - Included because I've been too lazy to make a second bot
-6. Will respond to certain phrases (for fun)
+8. Will respond to certain phrases (for fun)
-7. Some other fun phrases (8ball, rng)
+9. Some other fun phrases (8ball, rng)

-7 & 5 will be seperated into seperate bots eventually.
+5 & 7 will be seperated into seperate bots eventually.
 Or maybe not.

 ## Dependencies
 1. Python3.5+